Fact Sheets And Publications

 Waypoint Analytical Water (1:1) Mehlich; SMP (by request only)

 The base lime requirement obtained from these tables can be used if no additional lime was applied within the last 18 months.
-If lime was applied within the last 18 months of the current soil test, then the base lime requirement must be adjusted to account for previous lime recommendations because limestone reacts relatively slowly in the soil to neutralize soil acidity.
+If lime was applied within the last 18 months prior to the current soil test, then the base lime requirement must be adjusted to account for previous lime recommendations because limestone reacts relatively slowly in the soil to neutralize soil acidity.
 In fact, it can often take up to two years for lime to be fully effective.
 As a result, soils tested for lime requirement within two years of a lime application may still show a need for pH adjustment even though enough limestone was applied initially.
 Applying the full rate of lime recommended by the current soil test could easily result in over-liming of Delaware’s poorly buffered, low organic matter soils and lead to problems such as Mn or Zn deficiency.

 To avoid the risk of over-liming soils, the University of Delaware calculates a lime credit for soils limed in the previous 18 months.
 This credit (reported in tons/ac) is based on the previous liming rate and time since application and calculated using the equation: